Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-28-disaster-recovery-and-migrations/section-28.md

     - inadvertent or malicious delete operations
     - Updates that shorted or alter retention periods
   * Event the root user cannot delete backups when enabled

+## Application Migration Service (MGN)
+__AWS Application Discovery Service__
+* Plan migration projects by gathering information about on-premise data centers
+* Server utilization data and dependency mapping are important for migrations

+There are two types of migrations:
+* Agentless Discovery (AWS Agentless Discovery Connector)
+  - VM inventory, configuration and performace history such as CPU, memory and disk usage
+* Agent-based Discovery (AWS Application Discovery Agent)
+  - System configuration, system performacne, running processes and details of the network connections between systems

+* Resulting data can be viewed within AWS Migration Hub

+__AWS Application Migration Service (MGN)__
+* The "AWS evolution" of CloudEndure Migration replacing AWS Server Migration Service
+* Lift-and-shift (rehost) solution whichsimplify migrating applications to AWS
+* Converts your physical, virtual and cloud-based servers to run natively on AWS